 - Vacation: Fellows get three weeks of vacation, along with all major holidays off.

 - Stipend and Benefits

-- In additionto the above, fellows will be able to attend AAHPM national conference and will receive a book allowance
+- In addition to the above, fellows will be able to attend AAHPM national conference and will receive an education stipend.

 *North Carolina Baptist Hospital is committed to providing Equal Employment Opportunity.
 Recruitment is solely on the basis of the individual's qualifications and ability to fulfill the requirements of Hospice and Palliative Medicine Fellowship without regard to race, color, religion, age, sex, national origin or disability.